-The effectiveness of our anti-bullying strategies is monitored by the Headteacher and the Deputy Headteacher on an ongoing basis.
+The effectiveness of our anti-bullying strategies is monitored by the Headteacher and Assistant Headteachers on an ongoing basis.
 If the need arises, written reports are submitted to the Governing Body identifying behaviour issues.

 This policy was produced by Avril Armstrong and will be reviewed annually.